Today's Candidates Crave Straightforward Mobile Applications and Acknowledgement (Even if the Answer is No)

 3. Customize the hiring workflow.

-If you have an ATS, resist the temptation of using the ATS's baked-in options "as is."
+If you have an applicant tracking system (ATS), resist the temptation of using the ATS's baked-in options "as is."
 Instead, take advantage of anything you can customize.

 For example, a quality ATS will likely have multiple email templates for communicating with candidates.
 Customize them.
 Don't use whatever boilerplate text they've plugged in.
 Instead, customize the messages so that they . . .